Fluorescence-Tools/chisurf/README.md

 # ChiSurf

-ChiSurf is a software package for the analysis of complex fluorescence data acquired in time-resolved single-molecule and ensemble fluorescence experiments.
-The main feature of ChiSurf is the joint (global) analysis of multiple datasets.
+ChiSurf is a software package for global analysis of fluorescence data.
+In ChiSurf variables of models for time-resolved single-molecule and ensemble fluorescence experiments can be interlinked and optimized and sampled jointly to determine models that are consistent with multiple data sources.
+By introducing dependencies across models more complex description of multiple datasets can be constructed.

+![Parameter graph in ChiSurf

+][2]

+ChiSurf handles:

+* Fluorescence decays (single-molecule, ensemble, FLIM)
+* Fluorescence correlation spectroscopy data
+* Single-molecule counting histograms (Photon distribution analysis)

 ![ChiSurf GUI][1]

-## History

-The original of ChiSurfs was to estimate errors of model parameters of fluorescence intensity decays in
-Förster-resonance energy transfer (FRET) experiments for FRET-driven structural models of protein and other biological macromolecules.
-It started as a collection of python scripts.
-With time more features were added, e.g., the analysis of correlation curves, correlation of time-tagged-time resolved (TTTR) data.
-A graphical user interface makes these scripts and tools available for users without programming experience.
-Overall, ChiSurf is highly experimental and its core is still heavily refactored.
-Consequently, features, which worked in old versions, may be not supported in newer versions, unless users explicitly demand these functions.

 ## Features